Transform your EDI Processes with B2B Integration in the Cloud

 This approach technically allows customers of Babelway to host their messaging themselves while still using the unique Software-as-a-Service.
 This could be important to some customers if security considerations require them to control the messaging servers themselves or to have servers physically located in some specific geographic territory, for example.

-Default Geographic location
+Default Geographic Location

-Software management
+Software Management

-Babelway software development is in Java programming language using XML and XSLT for data manipulation, Javascript and JQuery for the web front-end.
-The infrastructure run linux and uses PostgreSQL.
+Babelway software development uses, on the backend, Java as a programming language and XSLT for data manipulation.
+It uses JavaScript for the web front-end.
+The infrastructure runs on Linux and uses PostgreSQL as the main database engine.

-Data security
+Data Security

 To ensure the total data independence between environments, Babelway software strictly controls data access using isolation techniques.